As a result of the Cost of Living crisis, the Government has announced circumstance-based financial support for households which includes:

 Support available includes food and gas and electric vouchers and you can find details of eligibility criteria on the county council website.

 Direct applications are not being accepted and a referral must be made on your behalf by a professional support worker or agency.
 Oadby & Wigston Borough Council can act as this agency and we are ready to support local people.
 If you believe you are eligible and would like to discuss a referral and are a Council Tenant, please ask for your Income Officer on 0116 2888961.
-All others in Oadby & Wigston should contact our benefits team on 0116 2888961 (option 4).
+All others in Oadby & Wigston should contact our customer services team on 0116 2888961.

 Support with your water bills